-Sticking to old school rules will not work for everybody; you are unique so your resume must be too.
+Old school resume rules do not account for strategy.
+You are unique, therefore your resume must be too.

 Does your resume look like everyone else’s?
-Well it certainly won’t stand out then.
+Well it certainly won’t stand out.
 Above all else, avoid using a resume template – these are easy to spot, limiting in design, sometimes hard to read by ATS, and will not score you any points with scrutinizing employers.

 Today’s resumes need to say more in less space.
-Recruiters and employers are inundated with applications so they must be able to scan your content quickly to easily glean off key facts and hard impacts (results!).
-If your resume content is too dense, major highlights run the risk of being buried and passed over.
+Recruiters and employers are inundated with applications so they must be able to scan your content quickly to easily glean key facts and hard impacts (results!).
+If resume content is too dense, important details run the risk of being buried and passed over.

 Finally, remember that the resume is a marketing tool, not a job description.
 Sharp and concise (relevant) statements will have greater impact, as will shorter and easily scanned sections.
 Achieving the fine balance of condensing details while still offering up a wealth of information takes a concentrated effort.
 See my follow-up article: “Resume Strategy – What Format to Use and When”.